q1kka/beaconsniffer/mqtt-client/README.md

 # MQTT-client
-This node.js code listens for redis publishes from presenceparser.
-When message is received nicely formatted JSON is parsed and sent to MQTT broker on the gateway device.
+This javascript code listens for redis publishes from presenceparser.
+When message is received nicely formatted JSON is parsed and sent to MQTT broker defined in the configurations.

 ## Dependecies
-Following dependencies must be installed before deployment:
+Following dependencies must be satisfied before deployment:
 ```
 sudo apt-get install nodejs
 sudo apt-get install npm